How To Start A Travel Blog In 2018

 Get Your Site Hosted

 Don’t worry, website hosting is not as complicated as it sounds!
 Your site will have to be hosted, or ‘stored’, somewhere in order for your visitors to access the site.
 It is a place where all of the website content such as articles and photos are saved.
 A host has servers and all the technical stuff taken care of for you.
-There are many hosts to choose from but here are my suggestions.

-Both of these hosts offer a free domain for new accounts and super easy WordPress autoinstallation apps.
 I suggest starting with a simple plan of shared hosting or WordPress optimized hosting depending on your budget.
 When you start getting some traffic, you can always upgrade to get more power for your site.

 Step By Step Guide To Setting Up Hosting & WordPress

-Part 3: Choose your free domain name or transfer an existing one.
+Step 3: Choose your free domain name or transfer an existing one.

 What is WordPress?